AntonKettner/UnityVectorfieldVisualizer/README.md

 -> OPTIONAL: DeleteOldMP4sScript.ps1 deletes all "video_*.mp4" scripts in the folder to be ready for the next recording

+This Repo was tested with Unity Editor Version 2022.3.2f1

 ## 📷 Low res example of the output mp4

 ![Skyr](Assets/ReadmeAssets/skyrmion_Unity.gif)